-SystemActivitiesGRI102-17The Hitachi Global Compliance Hotline is a 24/7, confidential and anonymous helpline and online reporting system.
-It is managed by an independent third party and is available to all Hitachi Group employees, contractors, business partners who can seek guidance on ethics questions including human rights and harassment issues and report any concerns or actual or suspected breach of the Hitachi Group Codes of Conduct or any other improper or illegal conduct.
+The Hitachi Global Compliance Hotline is a 24/7, confidential and anonymous helpline and online reporting system.
+It is managed by an independent third party and is available to all Hitachi Group employees, contractors, business partners (including procurement partners) and other stakeholders who can seek guidance on ethics guestions including human rights and harassment issues and report any concerns or actual or suspected breach of the Hitachi Group Codes of Conduct or any other improper or illegal conduct.
 Breaches of the Hitachi Group Codes of Conduct by any of Hitachi's contracted third parties may also be reported.